website

 Frequently Asked Questions

-Jewelers often require specialized equipment, such as diamond testers and microscopes, to distinguish between lab-grown and natural diamonds.
-However, the naked eye cannot detect the difference between the two types of diamonds.
-Certified gemologists and diamond experts can provide accurate assessments and identify the origin of a diamond using gemological techniques and industry standards set by organizations like the Gemological Institute of America (GIA).
+Jewelers often need special tools, for example, diamond testers and microscopes, to tell apart lab-grown and natural diamonds.
+Yet, we can't see the differences between the two kinds of diamonds with just our eyes.
+Certified gemologists and diamond professionals can give precise checks and figure out where a diamond came from.
+They use certain methods and rules set by groups like the Gemological Institute of America (GIA).

 Are Lab Grown Diamonds a Good Investment?